openstack/manila/doc/source/admin/shared-file-systems-quotas.rst

     Since API version 2.53, the administrator is also able to update quotas for share replicas and replica gigabytes by specifying ``share_replicas`` and/or ``replica_gigabytes``.
+    Since API version 2.62, the administrator is also able to update quotas for per share gigabytes by specifying ``per_share_gigabytes``

 .. code-block:: console